Mixing at the Batchelor Scale for White-In-Time Flows: Introduction

-where $u \in C([0,\infty),C^1(\mathbb T^d, \mathbb R^d))$ is a time-dependent, divergence-free velocity field and $\kappa \geq 0$ a real parameter that models the strength of molecular diffusion.
+where $u$ is a random, time-dependent, divergence-free velocity field and $f:[0,\infty) \to L^2(\mathbb T^d)$ models the concentration of passive particles dissolved in the fluid.
+Depending on the ratio of the Reynolds number of $u$ and the diffusivity $\kappa$, different behavior is expected.

+In this work, we consider the so-called Batchelor regime, in which there has been tremendous progress in the understanding of passive scalar mixing over the last years \cite{bedrossian2021PTRF,bedrossian2022JEMS, bedrossian2022AOP, bedrossian2022CPAM, hairer2024lower,cooperman2025fourier, gess2025stabilization}.
 The Batchelor regime \cite{batchelor1959small} refers to a setting where the diffusivity $\kappa$ is small while the Reynolds number of the fluid is fixed and finite.
-The required spatial regularity of $u$ corresponds to the fact that we consider a fluid with a finite Reynolds number.
 Typical examples of such random velocities $u$ are the solutions to the 2- and 3-dimensional stochastic (hyperviscous) Navier--Stokes equation with positive viscosity $\nu>0$ and adequately chosen forcing (see, e.g., \cite[Systems 1 and 2]{bedrossian2021PTRF} for details).
+For velocity fields $u$ which are not given as solutions to the Navier--Stokes equation, the assumption of a finite Reynolds number can be replaced by assuming sufficient spatial smoothness of $u$, namely $u \in C([0,\infty),C^1(\mathbb T^d, \mathbb R^d))$.

 For simplicity, we assume that $f_0 \in L^2_0$ is mean-free, where $L^2_0:= \{f \in L^2(\mathbb T^d):\int_{\mathbb T^d} f(x)\, \dd x = 0\}$.
 By conservation of mass, this implies that $f_t$ is mean-free for every $t\geq 0$.
 The $L^2$-norm of $f_t$ serves as a measure of the distance between the concentration of particles $f_t$ and the equilibrium.
 Consequently, the exponential dissipation rate can be measured by